schriftgestalt/ShowUnderline/README.md

 # ShowUnderline

 A Plugin for [Glyphsapp](glyphsapp.com).
-It installs an icon into the bottom toolbar and draws a preview if the underline.
+It installs an icon into the bottom toolbar and draws a preview of the underline.

 ![Screenshot](Screenshot.png)

 ### Installation

+Use the Plugin Manager in the Window menu. or
-1. Download the complete ZIP file and unpack it, or clone the repository.
+- Download the complete ZIP file and unpack it, or clone the repository.
-2. Double click the .glyphsFilter file.
+- Double click the .glyphsFilter file.
 Confirm the dialog that appears in Glyphs.
-3. Restart Glyphs.
+- Restart Glyphs.

 ### Usage Instructions

 1. Set the `underlineThickness` and `underlinePosition` in all masters.
-2. Click the `<u>U</u>` icon in the bottom bar.
+2. Click the <u>`U`</u> icon in the bottom bar.

 ### Requirements